chumarjamil/App-for-AA-team-crud/README.md

 Step 2: Create a cluster

+Step 3: Don't forget to install mongoose

-Step 3: There you will find connect click on it:
+Step 4: There you will find connect click on it:

 - click add ip to whitelist just click on button ip will be taken automatically